-The online RN-BSN program at the University of Saint Mary program offers students increased knowledge and nursing competencies to compete in today's workforce.
-A USM education is steeped in the Catholic values of ethics, responsibility, service, justice and compassion.
+A University of Saint Mary education is steeped in the Catholic values of ethics, responsibility, service, justice and compassion.
 In addition to the depth of nursing knowledge and experience this program provides, Sister Simone Roach's five Cs of caring (commitment, conscience, competence, compassion, and confidence) are woven throughout the program.
 Plus, online courses can be completed when it works best for each individual student.

 With an online nursing degree from an accredited university and a solid background in the moral and ethical issues of care-giving, graduates will enter the workplace or continue in their nursing careers equipped to handle difficult situations and provide the highest quality of care.